 Allow us to state upfront that the following is by no means official legal advice; we’re techies, not barristers.
-This section simply provides a general overview of legal factors you will need to consider if you want to sell photos online.
+This section provides a general overview of legal factors you will need to consider if you want to sell photos online.
 It’s important to do your own research or consult a legal practitioner to ensure you have clarity on your rights, as well as on how the rights of others might affect your work.

 - Commercial use This allows users to use your photos in their marketing and advertising efforts.

-- Rights managed Customers can buy one-time licenses to use a photo, with restrictions on how they distribute the image (e.g., digital only, no print).
+- Rights managed Customers can buy one-time licenses to use a photo, with restrictions on how they distribute the image (e.g., digital-only, no print).
 Further use requires additional licenses.

 When you caption your photos in your website galleries, you can add the relevant license type in the caption field.
-You could also create galleries specifically housing differently licensed photos, or add a gallery search filter for commercial, editorial or other kinds of licensed images.
+You could also create galleries specifically housing differently licensed photos, or add a gallery search filter for commercial, editorial, or other kinds of licensed images.

 Of course, there are legal aspects for you to follow, too …

 For example, right of publicity.
 This means that, when you take photos of people, they will have the right to determine how those images are used.
 You’ll need to get their “right of publicity” before selling these photos.
-They need to know that you intend to sell their image, and for what purpose, and they need to sign agreement.
-Otherwise, a subject who thought they were only going to be featured in editorial work may be displeased to see their face on a billboard one day!
+They need to know that you intend to sell their image, and for what purpose, and they need to sign an agreement.
+If you are unsure of how to draw up the relevant paperwork, ask a seasoned portrait photographer what they use for model releases.

-In a similar way, if you photograph identifiable property – establishments, homes, restaurants or even privately-owned plots of land – you need to get a property release form – even when they are considered public spaces, like parks or shopping malls.
+In a similar way, if you photograph identifiable property – establishments, homes, restaurants, or even privately-owned plots of land – you need to get a property release form – even when they are considered public spaces, like parks or shopping malls.